 User-generated videos are viewed 10 times more than branded videos

 - Based on an analysis of 4000 user-generated videos, 6.6% of content was found to be problematic for various reasons.
-User-generated videos typically result in higher rates of viewing, but as with any UGC, there is risk involved.
+User-generated videos typically result in higher rates of viewing, with users more likely to make a purchase, but as with any UGC, there is risk involved.
 Clear community guidelines that include immediate removal of offensive content can help to mitigate these risks.

 - 84% of customers state that being treated like a human being rather than a number is of the utmost importance when it comes to earning their business.
 To accomplish this, consider resharing content that your users create.
 Doing so makes your audience feel recognized and valued as part of a community.

 - A study by Gartner reveals that providing a personalized experience to shoppers resulted in a 49% increase of lifetime value of that customer for associated brands.